ktsoto/zap/doc/index.rst

   # plot a spectrum of the cleaned ZAP dataproduct
   plt.plot(zobj.cleancube[:,50:100,50:100].sum(axis=(1,2)), 'g')

-  # choose just the first 3 spectra for all segmments
+  # choose just the first 3 spectra for all segments
   zobj.reprocess(nevals=3)

   # plot a spectrum extracted from the original cube